Ali-Nategh/mytones_proj/README.md

 You can view the Front End of the website on my friends gituhub: https://sajadzshoki.github.io/Mytones/

-(The Back End is NOT Implemented on this link)
+( The Back End is NOT Implemented on this link, will be added soon )

 # MyTones Project